OIDC Basics

 Additional claims

-Let’s make a request to Authlete’s /auth/authorization/issue for issurance of an authorization code.
-Make sure to replace <API Key>, <API Secret> and <Ticket> by your own values generated in the previous step.
+Let’s make a request to Authlete’s /auth/authorization/issue for issuance of an authorization code.
+Make sure to replace <Service ID>, <Service Access Token> and <Ticket> by your own values generated in the previous step.

 This time the following additional claims are included on making the request to the API.